qmachine/qmachine/README.md

 -   [Firefox Marketplace](https://marketplace.firefox.com/app/qmachine/)
 -   [Twitter](https://dev.twitter.com/apps/1755018/)

-I have now submitted the first of several manuscripts I am preparing for peer-reviewed academic journals.
+I have now submitted the first of several manuscripts I have been preparing for peer-reviewed academic journals.
 These reports will explain some of the design decisions behind QM, demonstrate the use of QM in scientific workflows, and elaborate on the future directions of QM.
 As in all my projects, the best